 Born in 1957 in Tucson, Arizona, Pettibon graduated with a degree in economics from the University of California, Los Angeles in 1977.
 He joined David Zwirner in 1995.
 In 2016, the gallery held two exhibitions in New York and London dedicated to the collaborative works by Pettibon and Marcel Dzama.
-On view February 25 through April 15, 2017, TH 'EXPLOSIYV SHOYRT T marked the artist’s tenth solo exhibition at David Zwirner, New York.
+On view April 29 through June 24, 2017, TH 'EXPLOSIYV SHOYRT T marked the artist’s tenth solo exhibition at David Zwirner, New York.

-In 2017, A Pen of All Work, a major solo exhibition of Pettibon’s work featuring over seven hundred drawings from the 1960s to the present was on view at the New Museum, marking the artist’s first museum survey in New York.
+In 2017, A Pen of All Work, a major solo exhibition of Pettibon’s work featuring over seven hundred drawings from the 1960s to the present, was on view at the New Museum, marking the artist’s first museum survey in New York.
 The largest presentation of his work to date, the exhibition traveled to the Bonnefantenmuseum Maastricht, The Netherlands and a portion of the show was presented at the Garage Museum of Contemporary Art, Moscow.

 Pettibon’s work has been exhibited widely throughout the United States and abroad.
 In 2013, he reworked a drawing from 2010 that was featured as the tenth installation of the High Line Billboard, located at 18th Street and 10th Avenue in New York.
-Prominent venues which have held recent solo exhibitions of the artist’s work include the Kumu Kunstimuuseum, Tallinn, Estonia (2015); Kunstmuseum Luzern, Lucerne, Switzerland (2012); Kestnergesellschaft, Hanover (2007); Kunsthalle Wien, Vienna; Centro de Arte Contemporáneo de Málaga, Spain (both 2006); Museum of Contemporary Art San Diego, La Jolla, California; and the Whitney Museum of American Art, New York (both 2005).
+Prominent venues which have held recent solo exhibitions of the artist’s work include the Contemporary Fine Arts, Berlin (2018); Kumu Kunstimuuseum, Tallinn, Estonia (2015); Kunstmuseum Luzern, Lucerne, Switzerland (2012); Kestnergesellschaft, Hanover (2007); Kunsthalle Wien, Vienna; Centro de Arte Contemporáneo de Málaga, Spain (both 2006); Museum of Contemporary Art San Diego, La Jolla, California; and the Whitney Museum of American Art, New York (both 2005).
 In 1998, he had his first American museum presentation, organized by The Renaissance Society at the University of Chicago in collaboration with the Philadelphia Museum of Art, which traveled to The Drawing Center, New York and the Museum of Contemporary Art, Los Angeles.

 He has participated in a number of group exhibitions worldwide, including the Istanbul Biennial (2011); Liverpool Biennial (2010); SITE Santa Fe, New Mexico (2010 and 2004); Venice Biennale (2007 and 1999); Whitney Biennial, Whitney Museum of American Art, New York (2004, 1997, 1993, and 1991); and documenta XI, Kassel, Germany (2002).